Atomic69420/Atomic-AntiCheat/README.md

 ### Invisible Skin Detections
 - Bad Skin [T1] (Kicks players who try to join with a invisible skin equipped.)
 - Bad Skin [T2] (Kicks players who try to change to a invisible skin while ingame.)
+### NoFall Detections
+- NoFall [T1] (Kicks players who respawn when they are not dead which is the method used in NoFall for horion.)